HViktorTsoi/ACSC/README.md

 1. Modify the `root` under `data`, to the root directory of data collected in 3.1~3.3.
 In our example, `root` should be `/tmp/data/1595233229.25`;

 2. Modify the `chessboard` parameter under `data`, change `W` and `H` to the number of inner corners of the checkerboard that you use (note that, it is not the number of squares, but the number of inner corners.
-For the checkerboard in 3.1, W= 7, H=5);
+For instance, for the checkerboard in 2.2, W= 7, H=5);
 Modify `GRID_SIZE` to the side length of the squares of the checkerboard (unit is m);